How To Build a World-Class Free Trial Landing Page

 • New account creation (full name, work email, and password)

-• Single login in option with Google
+• Single login option with Google

 • Photo and written testimonial from a CEO

-8. Litmus's Free Trial
+8. Litmus's 7-Day Free Trial

-Here are some elements Litmus has incorporated into this landing page:
+Elements Litmus has incorporated into this landing page:

 • Fun microcopy, “Start testing your first email in just two minutes – it’s free!”